 - University three: AAA-BBB

 You’re surprised this one accepts three Bs, but it looks like it’s within your reach.
 Great!

 - University four: AAB-ABB

 You’re only one predicted grade out from getting into university four, so there may be some room to manoeuvre.

 - University five: BBB

 One way of working out how flexible a course is when it comes to grades is to find out what the course’s current students achieved, on average.
-You can find this information on any course page on The Uni Guide and by looking under ‘typical Ucas points’ – search for a course and take a look now.
+You can find this information by searching any course page on The Uni Guide and scrolling down to the section called 'who studies this subject and how do they get on?'.

-But bear in mind, this data isn’t completely foolproof – courses and entry grades change from year to year and there can be other, less obvious factors at play; but it should help you to make a more informed decision on whether or not to apply for particular courses, based on what you’re expecting to achieve.
+Bear in mind, this data isn’t completely foolproof – courses and entry grades change from year to year and there can be other, less obvious factors at play.
+But that said, it should help you to make a more informed decision on whether or not to apply for particular courses, based on what you’re expecting to achieve.